Our Address

 Businesses can file retroactively for the 2020 credit until April 15, 2024, and for the 2021 credit until April 15, 2025.

-It has taken our clients three to six months to receive their refund from the IRS, but the good news is wait times have been decreasing!
-However, wait times could increase later on as the deadline to apply draws closer.
+Per recent IRS changes, claims received before 9/14/2023 have a processing time of 180 days.
+Claim applications received after 9/14/2023 will be held until the beginning of 2024 before they are reviewed and processed.
+Wait times could increase later on as the deadline to apply draws closer.
 We recommend submitting your ERC application as soon as possible to receive your refund in the timeliest manner.

 The initial analysis to determine your eligibility and approximate credit is completely free.
 If you file for an ERC with us, our fee is a percentage of the credit to be received.